Persimedusites chahgazensis

 Persimedusites chahgazensis is a Precambrian discoidal species which are believed to have existed primarily during the late Ediacaran period.
-It was discovered initially in the Kushk Series in the Bafq and Behabad regions of central Iran, along with similarly aged specimen of Cloudina and Corumbella.
+It was discovered initially in the Kushk Series in the Bafq and Behabad regions of central Iran, along with similarly aged specimens of Cloudina and Corumbella.
 The body fossils of these disc-shaped organisms are approximately one centimeter in diameter, and were noted to have symmetrical internal lobes, as well as secondary distal branches.